mudgen/diamond-3/README.md

 The reference implementation is more than a reference implementation.
 It is the boilerplate code you need for a diamond.
 It is tested and it works.
 Use it.
 Also, using the reference implementation makes your diamond compliant with the standard.

-Specifically you should copy and use the [DiamondFacet.sol](https://github.com/mudgen/Diamond/blob/master/contracts/facets/DiamondFacet.sol) contract as is.
-It implement the `diamondCut` function and the loupe functions.
+Specifically you should copy and use the [DiamondCutFacet.sol](https://github.com/mudgen/diamond/blob/master/contracts/facets/DiamondCutFacet.sol) and [DiamondLoupeFacet.sol](https://github.com/mudgen/Diamond/blob/master/contracts/facets/DiamondLoupeFacet.sol) contracts as is.
+They implement the `diamondCut` function and the loupe functions.

 The [Diamond.sol](https://github.com/mudgen/Diamond/blob/master/contracts/Diamond.sol) contract could be used as is, or it could be used as a starting point and customized.
 This contract is the diamond.
 Its deployment creates a diamond.
 It's address is a stable diamond address that does not change.